Realtime API

 <Card title="Process API" icon="wand-magic-sparkles" href="/sdks/python-process">

-Learn how to generate and transform media with the Process API
+Generate and transform media synchronously with the Process API

 </Card>